muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Engagement_Content.rst

 Practical Magic: Interpreting Data About Student Engagement
 ****************************************************************

+Most online courses experience periodic drops in student engagement that can be closely correlated to specific events: problem due dates.
+Teams can forecast these changes in engagement, implement strategies to mitigate them, and use the weekly counts for engagement with course content to monitor their reach.

-Most MOOCs experience a significant drop in the number of students interacting with any aspect of the content after the first assignment is due.
-Instead of using the total enrollment count, many teams define a new baseline number for assessing student engagement after the first (or first several) problem sets are complete.
+Instead of comparing weekly student engagement counts to the total course enrollment, many teams define a new baseline for assessing student engagement after the first assignment is due.

 .. not sure where to put this ^